 Judge others with a compassionate heart and not in a harsh manner [Matt 7:1-12]

-Walk in the narrow road rather than enjoy the pleasures that come on the broad road [Matt 7:13-27]
+Walk on the narrow road rather than enjoy the pleasures that come on the broad road [Matt 7:13-27]

 In other words, theirs is truly a life that seeks conformity to God’s standards from the inside out.
 They are not focused on an outward show of religion.
-They have a genuine love for God and genuinely long to please him with a pure heart.
+They genuinely love God and genuinely long to please him with a pure heart.

 Maintaining a pure heart.